ManeeshWije/watch-together/README.md

 # Watch Together

 - A simple way to watch videos in real time with multiple connected clients using websockets
-- Implements real time play/pause and scrubbing and the ability to add/remove videos
+- Implements real time play/pause and scrubbing, ability to add/remove videos, and OAuth authentication

 # Demo